 How to protect your puppy from ticks

-Though the risk of ticks is greater in summer, the reality is that they are a year-round threat and can be an extremely harmful puppy parasite.
+Though the risk of ticks is greater in spring and summer, the reality is that depending on where you live, they are a year-round threat and can be an extremely harmful puppy parasite.
 The most dangerous of these is the paralysis tick which can be fatal to your puppy if a bite left untreated.
 You’ll likely treat your puppy with a monthly chewable tablet or a spot-on treatment between the shoulder blades.
 Just be sure that your puppy fits within the minimum age and weight restrictions on the packet before administering any parasite protection.

 Recommended Products for Tick Control

 How to protect your puppy from intestinal worms

 Puppies are susceptible to intestinal worms, such as roundworms, hookworms, whipworms and tapeworms, which can all cause serious illness.
 Once you’ve brought your puppy home, you’ll need to start protecting them from intestinal worms.
 One option is with a tablet every two weeks until they’re three months old.
 That said, they do have minimum weight ranges, so be sure to check with your local Greencross Vets if you are unsure when to start protecting your puppy from parasites.
 Then, your puppy should be having an intestinal worm tablet, every month until they’re six months old.
 At this point, you’ll choose a product they can take into adulthood – the frequency will depend on the product you choose.